jffp113/CSD/wa1/README.md

-#WA3

-Under "wa1/Server/Auditoria" can be found server auditing.
+# WA4

 The name "wa1" does not correspond to the version of the project.

-Project Version **WA3**
+Project Version **WA4**

-#Requisites

--Docker
--Maven
+# WA4 What was implemented

+- Smart Contracts
+- Async signed Replies sent to client and verified by them.

+# Requisites

+- Docker
+- Maven
--Java 11+ (For compilation, not tested for Java 8 to 10)
+- Java 11+ (For compilation, not tested for Java 8 to 10)

-#Compile and Run project
+# Compile and Run project Server

 There is a script that allows you to compile and build the project.
 You can concatenate commands: